 Silver ~ The silver I use is recycled

 Gold ~ Did you know that you can only buy FairTrade gold if you're registered with the FairTrade Association and the first shipment arrived in 2017 in the UK?
 Untold is FairTrade Registered.
-All pieces are available in recycled gold as standard or FairTrade on request.
+All pieces are available in FairTrade as standard, recycled gold is available on request.

 Platinum ~ Unfortunately I am still working on sourcing FairTrade Platinum, along with my ethical peers, so in the meantime I offer recycled Platinum.

 I offer 3 options to my customers as below depending on their preference.

 Newly mined ~ Full traceability for diamonds is fraught with weaknesses in the supply chain despite the aspirations of the Kimberley Process put in place to safeguard against blood diamonds.
 New BlockChain technology is being developed which should go some way to address this.
 In the meantime I try my best to ensure the diamonds I offer are as traceable as possible, my preference is CanadaMark diamonds that are responsibly mined in Canada’s Northwest Territories.
 They have full respect for the sustainability of the natural environment and northern people.
 They are tracked through independent, audited processes at every stage from the mine of origin to the polished stone.
 The diamonds are also natural and untreated.

 Reclaimed ~ Due to their hardness and the increase in gold scrap values the industry has seen a rise in recycled diamonds coming back into the market.
 I work with a lovely gemologist and a diamond specialist to source reclaimed diamonds for customers who would prefer not to have a newly mined stone.
 While we're unable to trace the origins in most cases the cut, clarity and colour are re-certified.